 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This action & adventure, fantasy is a hardcover edition that was published by Philomel Books on May 1, 2012 and has 429 pages.
+action & adventure, fantasy that was published by Philomel Books on May 1, 2012 and has 429 pages.